 When to Call a Professional

 Hanging a door can be a complicated task if you doubt your measuring and chiseling skills.
 Also, this project has little tolerance for error.
 If a mortise is cut in the wrong location, it is difficult, if not impossible, to cut a new mortise.
-A general contractor or handyman service is equipped to hang most types of interior doors.
+A general contractor or handyman service is equipped to hang most types of interior doors and deal with any unexpected situations or issues that arise during the project.